frankdavid/fast_fizzbuzz/README.md

 taskset -c 0-2 ./fizzbuzz | taskset -c 3 pv > /dev/null
 ```

+The program uses 3 threads, so the best is to assign 3 cores.
+It's worth trying different cpu affinities to see what gives the best performance.

+Eg. `taskset -c 0,2,4 ./fizzbuzz | taskset -c 6 pv > /dev/null`

 You need to update `/proc/sys/fs/pipe-max-size` to be at least `4194304` (4Mb) or alternatively
 you can run the command as root.